COVID-19 and Ventilation System Filter Improvements

 Each of these technologies is useful, but their effectiveness, strength, and time vary.
 The most powerful of these technologies are Ozone Generators, which are very powerful oxidizers.
 They provide a successful result with the right calculation, the right product selection and the correct control instruments.

 There is much evidence of the effectiveness of portable air purifiers to reduce the risk of infectious diseases.
 To achieve maximum efficiency from an air purifier, it is necessary to check the technologies it contains and choose accordingly.
-Room conditions and dimensions should be determined well and sufficient ACH (Air Exchange Per Hour) rate should be provided.
+Room conditions and dimensions should be determined well and a sufficient ACH (Air Exchange Per Hour) rate should be provided.

 As with building filtration, they are only likely to be efficient in combination with other measures.